sanjay-saxena/simple-todolist-network/README.md

 Once the Business Model and Business Logic is ready, they can be packaged up in a Business Network Archive(.bna) as shown below:

 ```
-$ cd ~/Workdir/todolist-network-hlfv1
+$ cd ~/Workdir/simple-todolist-network
 $ ./scripts/createArchive.sh
 ```

-This will result in the creation of `todolist-network-hlfv1.bna`.
+This will result in the creation of `simple-todolist-network.bna`.

 ## Deploy Business Network Archive

-Assuming that Hyperleder Fabric is running, here is the step to deploy `todolist-network-hflv1.bna` to it:
+Assuming that Hyperleder Fabric is running, here is the step to deploy `simple-todolist-network.bna` to it:

 ```
-$ cd ~/Workdir/todolist-network-hlfv1
+$ cd ~/Workdir/simple-todolist-network
 $ ./scripts/deploy.sh
 ```